Speedstor/sswiki/README.md

   - figure out how to update features (CI: continuous integration?)
 - Add a way for a voting system on feature changes (both what to work on / and what is accepted)
   - And how to integrate with P2P/onion site
+- Chaos mode
+  - A youtube like recommendation system, where the most entertaining videos are suggested
+  - Take away the structure to make people feel free and entertained
+    - like a movie, there just one thing after the other, not like steps and boring
 <br/>

 ## :blue_book: Brief Documentation